jamesvthompson/random/install-k8s.md

-# Native Kubernetes Installation
+# Kubernetes Installation with Docker

 Kubernetes is composed of master(s) and workers.
 The instructions below are for creating a bare-bones installation of a single master and several workers for __testing__ purposes.
-For a more complex, __production-grade__, Kubernetes installation, use tools such as Rancher Kubernetes Engine, or review [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/){target=_blank} to learn how to customize the native installation.
+For a more complex, __production-grade__, Kubernetes installation, use tools such as Rancher Kubernetes Engine, or review [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) to learn how to customize the native installation.

 ## Prerequisites:

-The script below assumes all machines have Ubuntu 20.04.
-For other Linux-based operating-systems see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/){target=_blank}.
+The script below assumes all machines have Ubuntu 18.04.
+For other Linux-based operating-systems see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).

 ## Run on All Nodes